Hebrew Union College – Jewish Institute of Religion: History

-As of 2009, the Hebrew Union College – Jewish Institute of Religion is an international seminary and university of graduate studies offering a wide variety of academic and professional programs.
-In addition to its Rabbinical School, the College-Institute includes Schools of Graduate Studies, Education, Jewish Non-Profit Management, sacred music, Biblical archaeology and an Israeli rabbinical program.
+Hebrew Union College is an international seminary and graduate school offering a wide variety of academic and professional programs.
+In addition to its Rabbinical School, the college includes Schools of Graduate Studies, Education, Jewish Non-Profit Management, and sacred music, a program in Biblical archaeology and an Israeli rabbinical program.

-The Los Angeles campus operates many of its programs and degrees in cooperation with the neighboring University of Southern California, a partnership that has lasted over 35 years.
-Their productive relationship includes the creation of the Center for Muslim-Jewish Engagement, an interfaith think tank through the partnership of HUC, USC and Omar Foundation.
+The Los Angeles campus runs many of its programs and degrees in cooperation with the neighboring University of Southern California.
+Their 50-year collaboration includes the creation of the Center for Muslim-Jewish Engagement, an interfaith think tank through the partnership of HUC, USC, and Omar Foundation.
 CMJE holds religious text-study programs across Los Angeles.
-Ironically, no classrooms on this campus have windows.

-Rabbi Alfred Gottschalk was appointed as HUC's sixth president, following the death of Nelson Glueck.
-As president, Gottschalk oversaw the growth and expansion of the HUC campuses, the ordination of Sally Priesand as the first female rabbi in the United States, the investiture of Reform Judaism's first female hazzan and the ordination of Naamah Kelman as the first female rabbi to be ordained in Israel.
+Rabbi Alfred Gottschalk was appointed as Hebrew Union College's sixth president, following the death of Nelson Glueck.
+As president, Gottschalk oversaw the growth and expansion of the Hebrew Union College campuses, the ordination of Sally Priesand as the first female rabbi in the United States, the investiture of Reform Judaism's first female hazzan and the ordination of Naamah Kelman as the first female rabbi to be ordained in Israel.

-In 1996, Rabbi Sheldon Zimmerman was appointed as the 7th President of the College-Institute.
+In 1996, Rabbi Sheldon Zimmerman was appointed as the 7th President of Hebrew Union College.
 He was succeeded in 2000 by Rabbi David Ellenson as the 8th President.
-The 9th president of HUC-JIR, elected in 2014, was Rabbi Aaron D. Panken, Ph.D.
+The 9th president of Hebrew Union College, elected in 2014, was Rabbi Aaron D. Panken, Ph.D.
 A noted authority on rabbinic and Second Temple literature, with research interests in the historical development of legal concepts and terms, Rabbi Panken was killed in a plane crash on May 5, 2018, while piloting a single-engine Aeronca 7AC over New York's Hudson Valley.

 Andrew Rehfeld was elected the 10th president on December 18, 2018, and inaugurated at Plum Street Temple in Cincinnati on October 27, 2019.

-On April 11, 2022, the Board of Governors at HUC voted to shutter the residential rabbinical program in Cincinnati by 2026 due to financial troubles and falling enrollment.
+On April 11, 2022, the Board of Governors at Hebrew Union College voted to shutter the residential rabbinical program in Cincinnati by 2026 due to financial troubles and falling enrollment.
+Also in 2022, Hebrew Union College for the first time granted a certificate of ordination to a nonbinary candidate.